 ACCESS to LAUNDRY FACILITIES: The Humboldt Institut has a laundry room that students have access to with their room key.
 The charge for one load of laundry (wash and dry) is 2 EURO and laundry soap is provided.

 COMMUNICATION & CONNECTIVITY: Students will have access to WiFi at the language institute.
-Students are required to purchase (included in program budget sheet) a local phone upon arrival in Berlin with cellular service/text to communicate with staff at the Humboldt Institut and the UNL faculty leader/Resident Director at all times.
+Students are required to purchase (included in program budget sheet) a local phone upon arrival in Berlin with cellular service/text to communicate with staff at the Humboldt Institut, IES Abroad and the UNL Resident Director at all times.
 Students may also elect to place a global plan on their cell phone, but all students must have a local phone number that can be accessed at all times.

 See the Budget Sheet near the top of this page (click on "Summer") and the Fund your Experience page on the Education Abroad website.

 Upon confirmation of participation, participants will pay a $500 deposit.
 The $500 commitment deposit will be applied to the final program cost balance.
-If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee).
-The deposit must be paid by February 20, 2019.
+If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee). (see deadlines above)

 Financial Aid & Scholarships